The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

-Manila Metro Rail Transit (MRT) Line 7 will have 22.8km of elevated line from North Avenue, Quezon City, to San Jose del Monte, Bulacan.
-The project is owned and managed by the Republic of Philippines Department of Transportation and Communication (DOTC).
+Manila Metro Rail Transit (MRT) Line 7 in the Philippines is a 22.8km-long elevated rapid transit line under construction.
+The elevated line will run from North Avenue, Quezon City, to San Jose del Monte, Bulacan, and will include 14 stations.
+The project is owned and managed by the Republic of the Philippines Department of Transportation and Communication (DOTC).

 The new line will carry approximately 28,000 passengers an hour in each direction, which can be extended to roughly 36,000 passengers an hour with further upgrades.
 It is estimated to initially serve approximately 350,000 passengers a day, which will increase to 800,000 passengers a day upon completion of the upgrades.